Małkowo

 Małkowo (Kashubian: Môłkòwò, German: Malkau) is a village in the administrative district of Gmina Żukowo, within Kartuzy County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 4 km north-west of Żukowo, 10 km north-east of Kartuzy, and 20 km west of the regional capital Gdańsk.

 For details of the history of the region, see History of Pomerania.

 History

 14th-16th century

 The history of the village dates back to the 14th century, when in 1339 Dietrich von Altenburg gave the village's lands to Jan in exchange for his services to the Teutonic Order.
 In 1380, the village lost about 377 hectares as a result of the creation of the new village of Słupno (now Młynek).
 Over the following years, the village had many owners and gradually more and more of it was owned by the Carthusians.
 The order owned the entire village in 1437.
 A sovereign privilege was granted to the village in 1547.
 A visitation by Hieronim Rozrażewski in 1583 stated that the village was inhabited by 30 people at that time.